squeaky-c/csgohelper/README.md

 ##Due 07/27:
 * Setup UI.
-* build out all the layout xmls.
+* Build out all the layout XMLs.
+    * Most completed, not sure what other layouts are required
 ###Scrum meeting notes: